 After pick-up

-After the children leave for the day and classrooms start to get shut down, staff have to vacuum and mop their room, wipe tables, sanitize items in their room, and re-stock products for the new day.
+After the children leave for the day and classrooms start to shut down, staff have to vacuum and mop their room, wipe tables, sanitize items in their room, and re-stock products for the new day.

 All in all, teachers do much more than just “babysit” children while at preschool.
 We are teaching them self-help skills, exposing them to basic academics, helping them deal with their emotions, and keeping an eye on their development.
-It is a draining job so any appreciation we get from the parents feels amazing and rewarding!
+It is a draining job, so any appreciation we get from the parents feels amazing and rewarding!

 We PROMISE we didn’t try to lose your kids’ pacifier or one of their favorite mittens.

 Items will get lost at daycare.
 A sock, blanket, toy brought to school, bottle, pacifier.
 Items just disappear in our world.
-We do our best to keep track of ALL items brought from home to the daycare but things get misplaced, parents take wrong items home and other items just vanish.
-We have many children and items to keep track of which is a big responsibility.
-A big help to us is if you label your items.
-Many parents end up getting the same supplies and clothes from stores like Target so it’s not uncommon to have the exact same piece of clothing on 3-4 kids.
-Labeling them makes our job a little easier in keeping things straight.
+We do our best to keep track of ALL items brought from home to the daycare but things get misplaced, parents take the wrong items home and other items just vanish.
+We have many children and items to keep track of.

-Additional things our daycare teachers do
+additional things teachers do

 At Cornerstone Academy, our teachers are required to come to work after hours one time per month for a monthly meeting, and we are required to complete 25 hours of continuing education each year.
-We have to come to work after hours two times per year for parent-teacher conferences.
-If a teacher brings up a concern about their child such as developmental delay or speech delay, we hope the parents take the time to look into these matters further since we are bringing up these matters to better assist their child.
+We have to come to work two times per year for parent-teacher conferences.
+If a teacher brings up a concern about their child, such as developmental delay or speech delay, we hope the parents take the time to look into these matters further since we are bringing up these matters to better assist their child.

 It is helpful to childcare teachers if you are teaching your child independent skills at home such as dressing themselves, asking for help, and bathroom skills.
 It is difficult for a teacher to assist ALL kids with putting on coats and guiding kids step by step in the bathroom, so anything that you can teach or reinforce at home would be a HUGE help.